 In October 2017 Adrian received the Image Award at the Black British Business Awards for setting a record of excellence and making a lasting, significant and positive contribution to the standing of people of African and Caribbean heritage in Britain for his show, ‘Thriller Live’ and media work.

-Running alongside the work of the Foundation, Adrian produces the annual Visionary Honours hosted by Sir Lenny Henry, which celebrate inspirational culture, media and entertainment that has influenced social change and debate.
+Running alongside the work of the Foundation, Adrian produces the annual Visionary Honours hosted by Sir Lenny Henry, which celebrate inspirational culture, media and entertainment.